Heng-Yi-Kang/Heng-Yi-Kang/README.md

 ## 👋 It's me, Yi Kang

+Software Engineering student from Universiti of Malaya, Malaysia

 🎩 Programmer by day, idea hunter by night
 🦄 I write code and collect quirky concepts like Pokémon
 🚀 I’m always on the lookout for the next “aha!” moment